exoplanet-dev/pymc-ext/README.md

 - `pmx.Angle`: An angle constrained to be in the range -pi to pi.
 The actual sampling is performed in the two dimensional vector space ``(sin(theta), cos(theta))`` so that the sampler doesn't see a discontinuity at pi.
 As a technical detail, the performance of this distribution can be affected using the `regularization` parameter which helps deal with pathelogical geometries introduced when this parameter is well/poorly constrained.
 The default value (`10.0`) was selected as a reasonable default choice, but you might get better performance by adjusting this.
 - `pmx.Periodic`: An extension to `pmx.Angle` that supports arbitrary upper and lower bounds for the allowed range.
 - `pmx.UnitUniform`: This distribution is equivalent to `pm.Uniform(lower=0, upper=1)`, but it can be more numerically stable in some cases.

+## License

+Copyright 2020 Dan Foreman-Mackey and contributors.

+pymc3-ext is free software made available under the MIT License.
+For details see the LICENSE file.